silitics/rugpi/www/blog/2023-07-23-introducing-rugpi.md

 ### Try it Today!

 We invite you to try Rugpi.
-Checkout [the quick start guide](/docs/getting-started) to built your first image and share your recipes, questions, projects, ideas, and suggestions by opening [discussions on GitHub](https://github.com/silitics/rugpi/discussions). 🚀
+Checkout [the quick-start guide](/docs/getting-started) to built your first image and share your recipes, questions, projects, ideas, and suggestions by opening [discussions on GitHub](https://github.com/silitics/rugpi/discussions). 🚀